botpress/botpress/README.md

 ## Setup and run all modules

-1. Run `yarn install` once
+1. Run `npm install` once
-1. Run `yarn dev` to start working.
+1. Run `npm run watch` to start working.
 This will install dependencies, link the modules and start the project in watch mode